Product Design, Manufacturing & Innovation Resources

 Its main strength lies in quickly figuring out the root cause of a problem.
 But, the person leading the investigation needs to be skilled.
 Training is vital to dig deeper into problems and get better at solving them.

-Advantages in Problem-Solving
+Advantages in problem-solving

 This technique works well in many different industries.
 It’s also flexible in dealing with various issues.
 Adding on-site observation helps understand the problem better.
 Tools like EasyRCA can make the process even more precise by mixing tech with traditional methods.